-The term “amends” is not used much these days, but when this concept is put into practice, it helps victims forgive the people that hurt them and increases the possibility of reconciliation.
-Making amends, when possible, is an important part in many 12-step programs such as Celebrate Recovery.
-There are times, however, that amends may not be possible or will do more harm than good.
+The term “amends” is not used much these days, but when this concept is put into practice, it helps victims forgive the people that hurt them.
+Offenders can move on from guilt, shame, and self-blame.
+Amends also increases the possibility of reconciliation.

 Examples of making amends include:

 - Confessing a transgression

 - Acknowledging the harm that was done